arttuka/reagent-material-ui/README.md

 Namespace `reagent-material-ui.lab` contains all components from `@material-ui/lab`.

+#### Material UI component names with shadow-cljs

+The compiler used by shadow-cljs will remove local function names, causing most Material UI component to show as `Anonymous` in React Devtools.
+If you want to keep the names, add `:js-options {:anon-fn-naming-policy :unmapped}` to your build in `shadow-cljs.edn`.

 ### Common pitfalls in Reagent/React interop

 * Some components want to have a React node as a prop.
 A Reagent component is not good enough and will just result in